Red Tide: No Fun in the Florida Sun

 Karenia brevis algae – commonly called “red tide” because its colorful blooms turn coastal water scarlet – is getting more common up and down Florida’s western shoreline, and it’s not pretty.
 Aside from the smell of death, red tide triggers many negative consequences.

 The Tangled Red Web

 People are exposed in multiple ways that include eating tainted fish, breathing in the toxins that pollute the air, and in some cases, through skin contact.
-It’s believed Karenia brevis can cause neurological problems and make health issues worse for those with chronic respiratory ailments like emphysema.
+It’s believed karenia brevis can cause neurological problems and make health issues worse for those with respiratory ailments like emphysema.
 Bottom line: You really don’t want to hang out on a beach with red tide.

 No Fun in Florida